Write condition expressions

 Forming condition expressions using CEL

-ConductorOne’s conditional policies use the Common Expression Language (CEL) built by Google.
+ConductorOne’s condition expressions are formed using the Common Expression Language (CEL) built by Google.
 As you work with CEL, you might find these references useful:

 Functions